hackclub/hackclub/workshops/seven_segment_display/README.md

 Connect the upper side common port to the `9` pin of the Arduino board directly without any resistor.

-Yeah, now coming to the lower side of the seven-segment display.
+Now coming to the lower side of the seven-segment display.
 In the same way, you connected the upper portion of the seven-segment display connects the lower ports `c` to `4`, `d` to `3`, `e` to `2`.
 The connections of the seven-segment display registers and Arduino board are completed now.
 Leave the common port and DP port on the lower side of the seven-segment display.

 The final circuit, after all the connections, looks like this.